usfali-ke/llm-burp-extension/README.md

    Search for terms or export results via the provided buttons.

 This enhanced version streamlines user interaction and offers advanced features, making it a robust tool for integrating ChatGPT into Burp Suite workflows.

+# Steps to Adapt to a Specific LLM
+1. Refer to the LLM provider's API documentation.
+2. Update the sendToLLM function to match the required payload structure.
+3. Configure the API URL and authentication settings using the Burp Suite tab.

+This design ensures flexibility and allows the extension to work seamlessly with any LLM supporting an API interface.

+Payload Adaptability: The payload structure and headers can be adapted based on the LLM provider’s requirements.